The Funtastic World of Hanna-Barbera (ride)

-The Funtastic World of Hanna-Barbera was a simulator ride at Universal Studios Florida and one of the park's original attractions.
+The Funtastic World of Hanna-Barbera (reissued as Yogi's Big Rescue and Yogi's Wild Ride) was a simulator ride at Universal Studios Florida based on and featuring characters created by Hanna-Barbera Productions, and one of the park's original attractions.
 The story line tells that Dick Dastardly and Muttley have kidnapped Elroy Jetson.
 Yogi Bear and Boo-Boo give chase and the audience is in for the ride of their lives.
 The attraction opened on June 7, 1990 and closed on October 20, 2002.

 It was created and executive produced by Peter N. Alexander and directed by Mario Kamberg with William Hanna (founder of Hanna-Barbera, animation producer and creator) as creative consultant.
 It was the first ride film to predominantly use computer-generated imagery, with the characters created using traditional cel animation techniques and optically composited.

 This was the first of three simulator ride attractions to be built inside Soundstage 42 in Universal Studios Florida, followed by Jimmy Neutron's Nicktoon Blast and the current Despicable Me Minion Mayhem (which became part of Minion Land on Illumination Ave), as well as the first motion simulator at Universal Orlando Resort.